YannickMeyer1993/terraform/README.md

 ## for_each:
 Creates multiple instances of a resource.
 Can be referenced via `each.key` and `each.value`.
 ## provider
 Defines the provider for a resource.
-Can be used to define multiple providers for a resource.
+Would it solve provider constraint problems?

 ## Lifecycle: